Constraints on systems development may include such factors as:

 Which of the following is a true statement?

-C. Mandatory features screen out possible solutions; essential features are those that users could live without.
+A. Mandatory features screen out possible solutions; essential features are the important capabilities...

 System features might include: